 Lawmakers reintroduce bipartisan “Protect Black Women & Girls Act”

-This moves comes as racial disparities in education, employment, housing, healthcare, justice, and civil rights disproportionately impact Black women and girls.
+This move comes as racial disparities in education, employment, housing, healthcare, justice, and civil rights disproportionately impact Black women and girls.

 For instance, Black women are paid 67 cents for every dollar a white man makes, according to the National Women’s Law Center.